dokku/dokku-nats/README.md

 - `-a|--alias "BLUE_DATABASE"`: an alternative alias to use for linking to an app via environment variable
 - `-q|--querystring "pool=5"`: ampersand delimited querystring arguments to append to the service link
+- `-n|--no-restart "false"`: whether or not to restart the app on link (default: true)

 A nats service can be linked to a container.
 This will use native docker links via the docker-options plugin.
 Here we link it to our `playground` app.